crypto-org-chain/cronos-docs/docs/getting-started/cronos-testnet.md

 ### Step 3-2.
 Obtain test token

-Users can the [faucet](https://cronos.crypto.org/faucet) to obtain test tokens, please note that you would need a Ethereum type address `0x...` that can be obtained by
+Users can use the [faucet](https://cronos.crypto.org/faucet) to obtain test tokens, please note that you would need a Ethereum type address `0x...` that can be obtained by

 - [Using metamask](./metamask.md#using-metamask); or
 - Using the [address convention tool](./metamask.md#address-conventions).